google/earthengine-community/tutorials/introduction-to-dynamic-world-pt-1/index.md

 var probabilityImage = dwImage.select(probabilityBands);

-// Create the image with the highest probability value at each pixel var top1Probability = probabilityImage.reduce(ee.Reducer.max());
+// Create the image with the highest probability value at each pixel. var top1Probability = probabilityImage.reduce(ee.Reducer.max());
 ```